 Getting your garden produce can sometimes be a chore.
 There’s food to clean, chop and prepare, jars to wash, canners to fill with water and processing time to get down.
 Hosting a canning party can make this a fun time for all.

 - A canning party is great for beginners.
 If you have friends who want to learn how to can, or you want to expand your skills in canning, learning side by side with someone more experienced is very helpful.

-- Hosting a canning party means spending time with old friends, and getting to know new ones.
-You can work along side someone new, and have something to “break the ice” over as well.
+- Hosting a home canning party means spending time with old friends, and getting to know new ones.
+You can work alongside someone new, and have something to “break the ice” over as well.

 Steps to Take To Host A Canning Party:

 Decide who to invite.
-Having experienced canners and beginner canners BOTH will make it fun for all.
-Invite 5 people you know and have each one bring a friend so you can meet new friends, too.
-10 people is usually the biggest canning party you will want, unless you can rent a larger space.
+Having BOTH experienced canners and beginner canners will make it fun for all.
+Invite five people you know and have each one bring a friend so you can meet new friends, too.
+Having a group of 10 people is usually the biggest canning party you will want unless you can rent a larger space.